Producing a podcast for your brand takes more than a single employee and a microphone. (No matter how easy Joe makes it look.)

 If your outreach is effective, you should be getting a lot of responses from potential guests.

-Getting the guest to respond to your initial email is the first hurdle, but getting them to lock down a day & time takes even more follow up.
+Getting the guest to respond to your initial email is the first hurdle, but getting them to lock down a day and time takes even more follow-up.

 This tool works by simply BCCing the time frame in which you want to follow up with the person (ex. email@example.com), and FollowUpThen will bring that email to the top of your inbox in 3 days.